How do Global Mobility Professionals demonstrate more Value?

 10) You shall not move your EXPAT’s goods.

-We will need to give up our resistance to “work from anywhere (WFA),” meaning that employees can also work in a third country of choice (not the home country or the location benefiting from the task performed).
-This possibility enables Expats to become digital nomads as they are no longer bound to a specific location.
-Implementing a more significant number of Virtual Assignments also means acknowledging and accepting that working arrangements are changing fast in response to technology, generational changes, and sudden business disruptions.
+We will need to give up our resistance to work from anywhere (WFA), workations, and other virtual assignments, which means that employees can also work in a third country of choice (not the home country or the location benefiting from the task performed).
+This possibility enables Expats to become digital nomads, no longer bound to a specific location.
+Implementing more Virtual Assignments also means acknowledging and accepting that working arrangements are changing fast in response to technology, generational changes, and sudden business disruptions.

 Of course, there are limits to this as well.
 The most obvious is that not all jobs are remote, which is also one of the reasons why virtual Mobility will not replace traditional Mobility.
-Tax and compliance issues can pose a risk too.
-The company having no existing operations and not wishing to have a permanent establishment in the location where the employee would like to be based can be another possible barrier to Virtual Assignments.
+Tax and compliance issues can pose a risk, too.
+The company having no existing operations and not wishing to have a permanent establishment where the employee would like to be based can be another possible barrier to Virtual Assignments.
 Some organizations are also concerned that Virtual Assignments could hinder company culture and teamwork, with the risk of the employee feeling like a perpetual outsider.
-The final point worth considering is that cost saving is not necessarily automatic.
-Sometimes, the assignee wants to live in a high-cost country where sending them will cost the company much more (Mercer, 2021b).

 Moving jobs to people instead of moving people to jobs will not substitute the traditional way of thinking about Global Mobility.
-Still, it is one more tool companies can use in their global operations.
+Still, it is another tool companies can use in their global operations.
 We live in an era where recruitment should be location-independent.

 As organizations gradually embrace best practices to manage a distributed international workforce, it will be essential for Global Mobility teams to adapt to a new way of thinking and learn to implement Virtual Assignments successfully.
 Also, the Global Employment Company adage will have a rebirth like the latest 80ies fashion.